Frequently asked questions for tenants renting from a private landlord

 Can my landlord evict me if I make a complaint?

-There is no law to stop a landlord seeking to repossess in response to a complaint, but he/she would still have to give you two months written notice (a section 21 notice) or have legal grounds for evicting you such as non payment of rent (a section 8 notice).
+There is no law to stop a landlord seeking to repossess in response to a complaint, but they would still have to give you two months written notice (a section 21 notice) or have legal grounds for evicting you such as non payment of rent (a section 8 notice).
 Assured shorthold tenants can be evicted under Section 21 at any point after the secure period of the tenancy has expired (usually 6 or 12 months) and the landlord does not need to provide a reason (this is sometimes called a "no fault eviction").
 Section 21 is currently under review by the Government and could be changed.
 To find out more on eviction processes please visit our tenancy management page.

 If the Housing Enforcement team are involved in your complaint and have served certain types of legal notices, your landlord may be unable to use a Section 21 notice.
 You can learn more about this by going to our retaliatory eviction page.